reiddraper/data-traceability/data-traceability.markdown

 remains the same throughout the execution of the function.
 Because of this, we can't necessarily rely on a stack trace to reproduce bugs.
-You'll see that one of the ways we take advantage of immutability is by persisting our data not only under it's normal identifier, but with a compound identifier + timestamp.
+You'll see that one of the ways we take advantage of immutability is by persisting our data not only under it's normal identifier, but with a compound key of identifier and time-stamp.
 This will help aid us find the exact inputs to any of our data processing steps, should we need to go back and debug them.

 ## Personal Experience

-I previously worked as the data ingestion team lead at a music data company.
+I previously worked in the data ingestion team at a music data company.
 We provided artist and song recommendations, artist biographies, news, and detailed audio analysis of digital music.
-The data is exposed via a web service, along with data dumps.
-Many of the data feeds are composed of many sources of data which are cleaned, transformed, and put through machine learning algorithms.
+The data was exposed via a web service, along with data dumps.
+Many of the data feeds were composed of many sources of data which are cleaned, transformed, and put through machine learning algorithms.
 One of the first issues we ran into was learning how to trace a particular result back to its